Your Clearing questions answered

 When does UCAS Clearing start?

-UCAS Clearing 2023 opens on Wednesday 5 July, so if you’ve got your exam results you can start contacting universities about possible vacancies.
+UCAS Clearing 2024 opens on Friday 5 July, so if you’ve got your exam results you can start contacting universities about possible vacancies.
 If you haven’t, you’ll have to wait until your Results Day.
 Clearing closes mid-October.

-Is Clearing just about filling courses no-one wants?
+Is Clearing just about filling courses no one wants?

 No. There are lots of reasons why there are vacancies on a degree course, including other students having a last-minute change of heart and declining their offer, or not getting the grades they need to secure their place.